 How much does it cost to post a job on LinkedIn?

-Since LinkedIn is a directory of professionals organized by industry, company, location, designation and a number of other categories, it becomes easier to reach out and connect with passive candidates.
-LinkedIn is arguably still the best resource to source and recruit passive candidates.
+Since LinkedIn is a directory of professionals organized by industry, company, location, designation, and a number of other categories, it becomes easier to reach out and connect with passive candidates.
+LinkedIn is arguably still the best resource to source and recruits passive candidates.
 However, you can also post a job on LinkedIn.
 This might be an expensive deal as job adverts are charged on the basis of location.
 The cost is calculated on the number of clicks generated on the job advert.
-If your posting has possibilities of attracting more clicks, the algorithm will automatically stretch your daily budget by 30%.
+If your posting has the possibility of attracting more clicks, the algorithm will automatically stretch your daily budget by 30%.

 That being said, posting jobs on LinkedIn doesn’t have to be an expensive affair.
 What if we told you there are ways to avoid these high costs, yet reach out to good candidates quite effectively.

 How to post a job on LinkedIn for free?

 There are three ways you can post jobs on LinkedIn for free.

 1) Use an Applicant tracking system that has a partnership with LinkedIn